Shopify/polaris/polaris.shopify.com/content/components/text-field.md

   - fileName: text-field-with-inline-suggestion.tsx
     title: With inline suggestion
     description: Use to provide an autocomplete suggestion inline with the input value.
 See the combobox component's tag multi-select example for full implementation of the inline autocomplete pattern.
 ---

-# Text field

-A text field is an input field that merchants can type into.
-It has a range of options and supports several text formats including numbers.

----

 ## Best practices